Accessibility in the Digital Age: A Primer on the ADA

 Title V – Miscellaneous

-While one might think that Title IV might capture digital accessibility, but unfortunately, it was written narrowly to ensure that telephone companies provide services for those with speech and hearing disabilities.
+While one might think that Title IV might capture digital accessibility, unfortunately, it was written narrowly to ensure that telephone companies provide services for those with speech and hearing disabilities.
 Therefore, Titles I and III are most commonly cited as most pertinent to most businesses and the ones we will focus on here.

 Title I – Employment